Friday, November 4, 2011

 29.10.11.
 PM Key, crowd working, Restart Cashel Mall

-Post Feb 22 Killer Quake, Bishopdale Library & Community Centre was reopened to the public on 04.03.11.
-It closed again on 03.11.11, with the following Community News report, 07.11.11:
+Post 22 February 2011 Quake, Bishopdale Library & Community Centre was reopened to the public on 04.03.11.
+It closed again on 03.11.11.
+A Community News report, 07.11.11:

 "The Bishopdale Community Centre and Library will be closed until further notice.
 City Council said the decision was made after they received the results of a detailed engineering evaluation for the building.
 Engineers have recommended the building should be vacated until they complete more assessments and until earthquake strengthening work is also completed."

-Bishopdale Library door, Council sign:
+Bishopdale Library door's Council sign:

 THE CHRISTCHURCH CITY